Staffin Community Trust

 About Staffin Community Trust

-Staffin Community Trust ~ Urras an Taobh Sear was established in 1994 by local people determined to tackle the challenges faced by our rural district, in the Isle of Skye, in the Scottish Highlands. which has crofting and Gaelic at its heart.
+Urras an Taobh Sear ~ Staffin Community Trust exists to tackle the range of challenges faced by our rural community in the Isle of Skye, in the Scottish Highlands.

-SCT works with, and for our community, in the north-east of Skye.
+SCT works with, and for our community, in the north-east of the island.
 SCT is a charity and its project work is supported by Highlands and Islands Enterprise's Community Capacity Building Programme.

 Our Objective

-Staffin Community Trust is an ambitious, forward-thinking and resilient organisation which has delivered a range of projects in north-east Skye for three decades.
+Staffin Community Trust is an ambitious, forward-thinking and resilient organisation which has delivered a raft of projects in the Taobh Sear since its formation in 1994.

-Our community is classed as economically fragile by the Scottish Government.
-A lack of permanent all-year round employment/affordable housing, an ageing and falling population and the loss of our young people in search of work elsewhere, are just some of the major challenges.
+Our community is classed as economically fragile.
+A shortage of permanent all-year round employment and affordable housing, an ageing and falling population and the loss of our young people and families, are among our major challenges.
+We live in one of the most scenic parts of the UK with our landscape protected by a raft of designations, which makes community development all the harder.

-SCT has two members of staff and is governed by a board of eight volunteer directors drawn from the community.
-Staffin was the only community in Skye and Lochalsh to suffer a population fall in the 1991 Census and members of the local community council led moves to establish a development trust to try and reverse this decline.
+SCT has two members of staff and is governed by a board of eight volunteer directors drawn from the local community.
+Staffin was the only community in Skye and Lochalsh to suffer a population fall in the 1991 Census and members of Staffin Community Council subsequently led moves to establish a development trust to try and reverse this decline.

-SCT strives to work closely with other key organisations in the district including Staffin Community Council, the Staffin Community Hall Association, Columba 1400, Sgoil Stafainn and of course local businesses.
+We strives to work closely with other local organisations including Staffin Community Council, the Staffin Community Hall Association, Columba 1400, Sgoil Stafainn and course local businesses.

-SCT's projects have included the £1.6million housing, health and business development at Taighean a' Chaiseil and the delivery of two phases of the Skye Ecomuseum project between 2006 – 2020, including new footpaths, car parking, a viewing platform, interpretation and extensive activities programme.
+Our projects have included the award-winning £1.6million housing, health and business development at Taighean a' Chaiseil and the delivery of two phases of the Skye Ecomuseum project between 2006 – 2020, including new footpaths, car parking, a viewing platform, interpretation and an extensive activities programme.
+We are currently delivering major infrastructure improvements at Staffin Harbour which came into community ownership in 2024 and delivering the long-awaited Crofters' Memorial - Sùil nam Brà - at the Kilt Rock.

 Our Projects